Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 Our fledgling experience in the Jupyter event made us *sort of* confident this could work for other projects.
-So we contacted our NumPy accessibility allies @melissawm and @marsbarlee to test this hypothesis at the NumPy new comer's meeting, which [happens every other Thursday](http://numpy-discussion.10968.n7.nabble.com/Newcomer-s-Hour-td49226.html).
+So we contacted our NumPy accessibility allies @melissawm and @marsbarlee to test this hypothesis at the NumPy newcomer's meeting, which [happens every other Thursday](http://numpy-discussion.10968.n7.nabble.com/Newcomer-s-Hour-td49226.html).

 During the meeting, @marsbarlee provided a valuable [slideshow on how to write alt-text for